FL03/pzzld-eth-app/README.md

 ### Building from the Source

-Make sure you have rust installed on your host system
+Make sure you have nodejs installed on your host system

 #### *Clone the repository*